larryhudson/aiderbot/README.md

 This automated workflow helps streamline the process of addressing issues and incorporating feedback, saving time for developers and maintainers.

-To trigger the bot's action, you need to mention "@aiderbot" in the issue title or body, or in the pull request review comment.
-This ensures that the bot only responds when explicitly called upon.
+To trigger Aiderbot's action, you need to mention "@Aiderbot" in the issue title or body, or in the pull request review comment.
+This ensures that Aiderbot only responds when explicitly called upon.

 ## Celery Task Queue